 The iPhone X, however, falls into a new premier tier for Apple, more expensive than the new iPhone 8 models.
 The 64GB iPhone X will cost you £999.

 That's about all there is to it - iPhone X is an expensive phone.

 Apple iPhone X vs Samsung Galaxy S8: Conclusions

 So there we have it.
 Apple has the advantage with the iPhone X in being a brand new phone.
 While it probably betters the Samsung Galaxy S8 in a number of areas - camera, potentially display realism and probably power - that is likely to change with the launch of the Galaxy S9.
 That's the fun of having launch cycles that overlap.

 There's a lot of similarity.
 Both offer a similar construction and both these rivals are closer in size and display than they have been for a long time.
 Samsung pushes resolution and those dual curved edges have a wow factor that's still delightful.
-Apple's True Tone display tech might keep things on the realism scale, even if on paper the display is less capable.

 We don't doubt that the iPhone X will out-perform the Galaxy S8 in some day-to-day aspects around app speed and performance.
 This is often the case, with Apple's close eye on hardware and software optimisation.
 Ultimately the software experience will fall to personal preference, but we're sure both will be a first class experience.